chrisvoll/s3-photo-resizer/README.md

-Resize, crop, and cache photos from Amazon S3.
+Resize, crop, and cache photos from Amazon S3 with PHP.

 # Description